DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-05-09-Kernel Clustering in R.md

 ### Data Preparation:

 **Scaling and Normalization:** Most kernel methods assume data is centered and scaled.
 Use R's scale() function to standardize your dataset to have a mean of zero and a standard deviation of one.

+**Feature Selection:** Choose relevant features for clustering to avoid noise and irrelevant information that may hinder the clustering process.

 **Handling Missing Values:** Ensure to handle missing values either by imputing them or removing rows with missing values to avoid errors during analysis.

 ### Example Dataset: